BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 -   Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)
 -   For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offering

-## Observations

--   Do not use "." in the naming convention for any browsers or devices as it might break nightwatchjs' engine to start sessions or run them correctly.
--   There are few occurrences of `pause` method being used in some of the scripts as a temporary measure to avoid flaky test execution.
-We plan to remove all occurrences of these hardcoded `pause` methods in the upcoming patch releases.

-## Open Issues

--   When running all the tests in parallel, there is some flakiness observed in mobile devices where in some commands are skipped or not executed at all.
--   Currently Nightwatch does not allow to control the maximum threads that should be spawned for tests running across different browsers in parallel.
-So when you run `yarn bstack-local-parallel-multiple` and `yarn bstack-parallel-multiple` commands, it will spawn 25 test sessions (5 spec files across 5 browsers).